skinatro/winbootstrap/README.md

 - [ ] Use O&O Disabler
 - [ ] Download the asus drivers for my laptop (Tuf fx505dy)
 - [ ] Download AMD gpu drivers
+- [ ] Add Some Taskbar and other small tweaks